aws-samples/amazon-bedrock-samples/multimodal/rag/README.md

 # Multimodal RAG example

-This example demonstrates how to implement a simple multimodal RAG solution using the `Amazon Titan Embeddings G1 - Image` model for multimodal embeddings and the `Anthropic Claude v2` model for text generation.
+This example demonstrates how to implement a simple multimodal RAG solution using the `Amazon Titan Multimodal Embeddings G1` model for multimodal embeddings and the `Anthropic Claude v2` model for text generation.

 ![Multimodal RAG](./images/multimodal-rag-Page-1.drawio.png)